-The approved medium term plan for 2016-19 includes support from central reserves from the residual underspending in 2014-15 and from a review of reserve balances which includes the Reserve for projects previously classified as capital but now considered to be revenue, the Economic Downtown reserve and the Supporting People reserve.
+The approved medium term plan for 2017-20 includes support from central reserves from the residual underspending in 2015-16 and from a review of reserve balances.
 These funds have been transferred to the reserve to be drawndown over the medium term in line with the approved budget proposals.